SidharthAgarwal18/rerank_docs/README.md

 # Rerank
 The goal is to develop “telescoping” model, which here is Rochhio's Method aimed at improving the precision of results using pseudo-relevance feedback.
 We will use data collection and queries from TREC COVID track.
 We have used TF-IDF values as term weight, with many other optimizations and details stated in `/Algorithmic_Details.pdf`.
 For more details about the problem statement see `/assignment2.pdf`.
+For the obeservations look into `report.pdf`

 ## Libraries Needed